heet007/AutomationUsingVBScripts/README.md

 # AutomationUsingVBScripts
 ++++++++++++++++++++++++++++++++++++++++++++

-Scripts and Functions to automate boring and long tasks for system admins and software testers.
+Scripts and Functions to automate boring and long tasks for System admins,Repackagers and Software testers.
 Developed in VBscript.

 ++++++++++++++++++++++++++++++++++++++++++++